billbuchanan/esecurity/unit05_key_exchange/lab/sample_ans.md

 Name three 160-bit curves:

-** secp112r1, secp112r2, ... **
+**secp112r1, secp112r2, ...**

 By doing a search on the Internet, which curve does Bitcoin use?

 **secp256k1**

-Can you find other application around that uses this curve or others?
+### Curve 2559 is a popular curve.
+Using Google, can you find some popular uses of Curve 25519?
+Tor network, IoT, etc

-Can you explain how you would use these EC parameters to perform the ECDH key exchange?
+### Can you explain how you would use these EC parameters to perform the ECDH key exchange?
+Alice generates a, and then a value of aG (mod p).

+Bob generates b, and then a value of bG (mod p).

+Alice passes aG (mod p) to Bob.

+Bob passes bG (mod p) to Alice.

+Alice computes abG (mod p), and Bob also computes abG (mod p), and they have a shared secret.